jet-net/JetNet/paper.md

 ## Future Work

 Future work aims to expand to further datasets, including detector-level data, as well as different machine learning backends such as JAX `@jax2018github`.
-Improvements to the performance, such as optional lazy loading of large datasets, is also planned.
+Improvements to the performance, such as optional lazy loading of large datasets, are also planned.

 # Acknowledgements